swharden/FftSharp/README.md

 ![](dev/mel-scale.png)

 To visualize frequency in a way that mimics human perception we scale data so lower frequencies have more resolution than higher frequencies.
-The [Mel Scale](https://en.wikipedia.org/wiki/Mel_scale) is commonly used to represent power spectral density this way, and the resulting _Mel Periodogram_ has greatly reduced total vertical resolution but is a better representation of human frequency perception.
+The [Mel Scale](https://en.wikipedia.org/wiki/Mel_scale) is commonly used to represent power spectral density this way, and the resulting _Mel Periodogram_ has greatly reduced total frequency resolution but is a better representation of human frequency perception.

 Several methods starting with `FftSharp.Transform.Mel` facilitate conversion between a linear frequency scale and the Mel scale.
 The image above was produced using the following code: